-Keep in mind, radon mitigation contractors are typical not responsible for natural weather related issues impacting your radon system.
-The performance of a radon system is measured over the average radon level per year, which is an average for a 12 month period.
+Keep in mind, radon mitigation contractors are typically not responsible for natural weather-related issues impacting your radon system.
+The performance of a radon system is measured over the average radon level per year, which is an average for a 12-month period.

-Are there other approaches to keeping radon levels low in these cold months, beside a radon mitigation system?
+Are there other approaches to keeping radon levels low in these cold months, besides a radon mitigation system?
 Yes.
 There are two approaches to consider: 1) Increase ventilation and 2) Filtration.

-Filtering Radon Decay Product (RDP) has been proven very successful.
-A high end air filter is recommended for this approach, like the Breathe EZ Air Cleaner, or another MERV 13+ filter.
+Filtering Radon Decay Product (RDP) has been proven extraordinarily successful.
+A high-end air filter is recommended for this approach, like the Breathe EZ Air Cleaner, or another MERV 13+ filter.
 Learn more about this product by going to www.breatheezair.com.
 The Breathe EZ Air Cleaner has been tested and proven to filter RDP up to 98%.
-It can be installed by a professional without any adjustments to the ductwork of your homes HVAC system.
+It can be installed by a professional without any adjustments to the duct work of your home's HVAC system.

-Contact a radon professional in your market for advice on your system.
-Hopefully, this will be the company that installed your system.
-Or contact a member of the National Radon Defense network (www.nationalradondefense.com) of certified and trained professionals.
+Contact a radon professional in your local market for professional advice on your system.
+Hopefully, this will be the company that installed your system or contact a member of the National Radon Defense network (www.nationalradondefense.com) of certified and trained professionals.
 They will discuss with you an approach that will help you and your family during this period of cold weather.

 Article written by Curt Drew, President, and Founder of National Radon Defense